 scroll for more

-I'm Callum Morrison, a design engineering graduate from the University of Bath, and in the summer of 2024, I am embarking on the greatest motoring adventure on the planet * - The Mongol Rally, alongside my good mates, Jack van Galen, and Alberto Guerra Martinuzzi.
+I'm Callum Morrison, a robotics/design engineer from Oxford, and in the summer of 2024, I'm embarking on the greatest motoring adventure on the planet * - The Mongol Rally, alongside my good mates, Jack van Galen, and Alberto Guerra Martinuzzi.

-I'm Callum Morrison, a design engineering graduate from the University of Bath, and in the summer of 2024, I am embarking on the greatest motoring adventure on the planet * - The Mongol Rally, alongside my good mates, Jack van Galen, and Alberto Guerra Martinuzzi.
+I'm Callum Morrison, a robotics/design engineer from Oxford, and in the summer of 2024, I'm embarking on the greatest motoring adventure on the planet * - The Mongol Rally, alongside my good mates, Jack van Galen, and Alberto Guerra Martinuzzi.

 * second only to the M25 at rush hour.